mjgpy3/dominion/README.md

 Generate kingdoms (card configurations) for the deck builder [Dominion][game].

+## Site

+The [site branch](https://github.com/mjgpy3/dominion/tree/site) is automatically deployed to https://mjgpy3.github.io/dominion/.

+This site is using `wasm-pack` to generate WASM code from the same rust code that powers the binary.

 ## Running?

 No nifty binaries, use `cargo run -- --help` to see the available options.